-The Progressive Car Manufacturing Program of the Philippines performed according to schedule, with the five participants—Ford Philippines , General Motors Philippines, Delta Motors Corporation, DMG and Chrysler Philippines—meeting the 10 per cent local content requirement as of June 30.
-They are expected to fulfill the 15 per cent content requirement for the second semester by December this year.
+The Progressive Car Manufacturing Program of the Philippines performed according to schedule, with the five participants—Ford Philippines, General Motors Philippines, Delta Motors Corporation, DMG, and Chrysler Philippines—meeting the 10% local content requirement as of June 30.
+They are expected to fulfill the 15% content requirement for the second semester by December this year.
 Ford has begun construction of a body stamping plant in the export processing zone of Mariveles at a cost of P257 million.
-General Motors is constructing a P137 million transmission plant in Muntinglupa.
+General Motors is constructing a P137 million transmission plant in Muntinlupa.
 Delta Motors has just completed us engine block plant.

 Meanwhile, we authorized the Export Processing Zone in Mariveles, upon its incorporation, to incur up to $100 million from abroad, in order to hasten its development.
-Fully developed, the zone should house PI.8 billion in investments, generating at least 205, 941 jobs and producing at least P2.l billion a year in exports.
+Fully developed, the zone should house P1.8 billion in investments, generating at least 205,941 jobs and producing at least P2.1 billion a year in exports.

 Not only have we sought to open up the rural areas to industrial development.
 We have also begun to develop as many tourist attractions in these areas, as part of our tourist development program.
-After September, the Philippines became a favored tourist destination, and for the last 12 months, we posted an increase in tourist traffic of 107 per cent.
-This tourist influx has not only given us an evolving major dollar earner for the economy, but has also given impetus to some of our environmental programs, like the cleanliness and beautification drive and major historical reconstruction projects.
-The Pasig is now being cleaned, Chinatown is being dressed up, Intramuros is being reconstructed while in the South, Zamboanga and Marawi are being developed.
+After September, the Philippines became a favored tourist destination, and for the last 12 months, we posted an increase in tourist traffic of 107%.
+This tourist influx has not only given us an evolving major dollar earner for the economy but has also given impetus to some of our environmental programs like the cleanliness and beautification drive and major historical reconstruction projects.
+The Pasig is now being cleaned, Chinatown is being dressed up, Intramuros is being reconstructed, while in the South, Zamboanga and Marawi are being developed.